-Richard Wilson Chief Officer Environmental & Operational Services October 2017
+Richard Wilson Chief Officer Environmental & Operational Services November 2017

-Finance - September 2017 Commentary
+Finance - October 2017 Commentary

-Service Variance to date £000 Forecast Annual Variance £000 Explanation of variance and action planned (including changes from previous month) Corporate (14) (40) Other target will be exceeded by the year end.
-Dartford Partnership Hub (SDC Costs) (57) Additional DWP grant funding received, some of which will be utilised to fund one-off IT costs.
-Equalities Legislation (19) (19) The Council no longer belongs to the West Kent Equalities arrangement.
-Local Tax 24 Court costs income is currently lower than predicted.
+Service Variance to Date £000 Forecast Annual Variance £000 Explanation of Variance and Action Planned (including changes from previous month) Corporate Other (15) (46) From the savings the Council is able to derive from vacant posts, it is forecast that the corporate savings target will be exceeded by the year end.
+Dartford Partnership Hub (SDC Costs) (70) Additional DWP grant funding received, some of which will be utilised to fund one-off IT costs.
+Equalities Legislation (19) (19) The Council no longer belongs to the West Kent Equalities arrangement, as services are provided in-house.
+Local Tax 21 (12) Court costs income is currently lower than predicted.
+Forecast reflective of anticipated savings from the Revenues & Benefits partnership.